Eritrea women's national football team results

 The Eritrea women's national football team is the representative women's association football team of Eritrea.
 Its governing body is the Eritrean National Football Federation (ENFF) and it competes as a member of the Confederation of African Football (CAF).

-The national team's first activity was in 2002, when they entered the 2002 African Women's Championship qualification. being to draw to face Tanzania on two-legged matches.
-On the 10th of August 2002, Eritrea played their first match against Tanzania losing two to three goals, the team performance improved as they drew Tanzania in the 2nd leg.
-Burkina Faso is currently unranked in the FIFA Women's World Rankings after being inactive for more than 18 months.
+The team made its international debut in 2002, during the 2002 African Women's Championship qualification rounds, where they were drawn to face Tanzania in a two-legged match.
+On the 10th of August 2002, Eritrea played its first official match, losing 2-3 to Tanzania.
+In the second leg, the team earned a draw, showing improvement.
+Eritrea is currently unranked in the FIFA Women's World Rankings after being inactive for more than 18 months.
 Eritrea played the majority of its matches against Tanzania.